 Castro Valley is a larger medium-sized town located in the state of California.
 With a population of 64,642 people and 11 constituent neighborhoods, Castro Valley is the 138th largest community in California.

-Unlike some towns, Castro Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Castro Valley are a mix of both white- and blue-collar jobs.
-Overall, Castro Valley is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Castro Valley who work in office and administrative support (14.48%), management occupations (13.77%), and sales jobs (10.78%).
+Castro Valley is a decidedly white-collar town, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Castro Valley is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Castro Valley who work in office and administrative support (14.54%), management occupations (12.88%), and sales jobs (10.39%).

 Also of interest is that Castro Valley has more people living here who work in computers and math than 95% of the places in the US.